Yu-Jun-Zhao/cs116A_CG_Ray_Tracing/README.md

 # cs116A_CG_Ray_Tracing

-A basic ray tracer that uses ray tracing to render an image.
+Ray Tracing is an image rendering technique.
+This application uses this technique to render multiple 3d images.
 This application is created with [openFrameworks](https://openframeworks.cc/).